pmark/web-components/README.md

 # web-components
-A collection of JavaScript custom element modules
+A collection of JavaScript custom element modules.